 Finally, you use benchmarking tools to determine the satisfaction and feedback of the customer.
 The tool automatically sends a survey to key stakeholders at the client company.
 The survey results are tabulated and provide feedback to provide continual improvement efforts.
 The data helps managers at your company understand how the customer truly feels about your performance.
 It also compares the feedback across all the customers to get a true sense of the most loyal and the least loyal accounts.

 Accupoint’s solution family has helped many firms benchmark customers, improve satisfaction and meet compliance standards, leading to greater revenue and less costs.
 For more information about how Accupoint Software can help streamline the management of your customer benchmarking program, please contact us today.

-If you have any questions or require additional information about the upcoming Version 5 release, please feel free to contact us.
+If you have any questions or require additional information about the Version 5 release, please feel free to contact us.